oclaussen/chef-cookie-cutter/README.md

 - `include_shared`
 - `shared?`

-Uses the run state some methods to define blocks of attributes that are repeatedly used across recipes and resources.
+Uses the run state to define blocks of attributes that are repeatedly used across recipes and resources.

 ##### Examples
 ```ruby